NateBraniff/NLoed/DevGuide.md

 Needs to be added

+Scripts folder vs notebooks

 jupyter notebook

-jupyter nbconvert --to script *.ipynb
+jupyter nbconvert --output-dir='./scripts' --to script *.ipynb

 ## Packaging and Release
 In order to make NLoed available using pip, it needs to be packaged properly and uploaded to the